jake284773/jmoreman.github.io/_drafts/2013-08-26-migrating-to-a-samsung-chromebook.md

 I spend a fair deal of my time doing programming so it was important for me to see if I could have a productive workflow on the Chromebook.
 My first port of call was to see if the cloud based development IDEs fitted my needs.

 - **Cloud9** - Probably one of the most well known IDEs available.
 The first thing becomes apparent is how beautiful the interface is.
+That aside though, it's the usefulness that is the most important thing.
+The editor has many features and is quite comparable to most code editors such as Sublime Text 2.
+Another feature that it boasts is an integrated terminal running in a sandboxed Linux environment.
+This sort of thing is very important to me because my environment requires the use of a terminal.

+   Upon reviewing all of these features it would seem it has all the features I need.
+However in practice they weren't that sweet.
+There's certainly a lot of things that need to be ironed out.